How do I set my odometer

 Q. Will the Driversnote app let me know if there is an odometer inconsistency?

-Yes, any inconsistencies will be marked in red in your report.
-You can edit or delete the inconsistent reading entry by clicking/tapping on the edit button at the far right side of the row.
+Yes, any inconsistencies will be marked in orange in your report.
+You can edit or delete the inconsistent reading entry by clicking/tapping on the arrow button at the far right side of the row.

-*Tip: We recommend that you update your odometer after both business and personal trips.
-If you update the odometer at the beginning of your work day, personal trip kilometres/miles will also be accounted for in your odometer.
+We recommend that you update your odometer after both business and personal/private trips.
+If you update the odometer at the beginning of your workday, personal/private trip kilometres/miles will also be accounted for in your odometer.
 This will help to avoid any odometer inconsistencies.